MicrosoftDocs/azure-docs/articles/azure-netapp-files/azure-netapp-files-manage-snapshots.md

 ## Create a snapshot policy

 You can schedule for volume snapshots to be taken automatically by using snapshot policies.
 You can specify the frequency in hourly, daily, weekly, and monthly cycles.
-You can also specify the maximum number of snapshots to retain.
+You can also specify the maximum number of snapshots to keep.

 1. From the Volume blade, click **Snapshot policy**.

     ![Navigate to snapshot policy](../media/azure-netapp-files/azure-netapp-files-navigate-to-snapshot-policy.png)